mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Access the container:

       ```bash
-      docker exec -it ml-perf-ccu-4 bash.
+      docker exec -it ml-perf-ccu-4 bash
       ```

 1. Configure the environment.

    1. Go to the `iac-run-dir` folder:

       ```bash
       cd iac-run-dir/